9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 How emotional response is shaped

 2. And in todays modern world, free from wild animals roaming most urban and suburban streets, our emotional response is designed to ideally operate within a moderate range of activation, when and if it does turn on.
-However, that sustainable, emotional regulation training (differentiation) doesn’t always happen.
+However, that sustainable, emotional-regulation training (differentiation) doesn’t always happen.

 3. For many of us, our emotional nervous system didn’t fully learn how to do this differentiation.
 For some, this was due to an obvious traumatic experience.
 For others, it was due to one, or several less obvious adverse experiences.
 And for many, it more likely due to our caregivers not knowing what we know now about the brain and emotional response, or how to intentionally help ‘train’ it in healthy ways.
+Regardless, emotional activation outside of that moderate range is highly uncomfortable.

 The creation of regulating (soothing) coping mechanisms